CosmiQ/solaris_tutorials/Solaris_FOSS4G_2019/README.md

 3. Decompress the tarball that you downloaded
 4. Move the `RGB-PanSharpen` directory from the new `AOI_5_Khartoum_Train` directory from the tarball into the `Khartoum_data` directory, and rename it `RGB_imagery`
 5. Copy the `buildings` directory from the `AOI_5_Khartoum_Train/geojson` directory into the `Khartoum_data` directory, and rename it `geojson`
+6. Open each .yml file under workshop_configs and update the `inference_data_csv` value to point correctly to the file in your data folder.
+7. In the `xdxd_workshop_khartoum_train.yml` file, change the `training_data_csv` path to point correctly to the corresponding file in your data folder.
+8. Open the CSV files and update the `/data` paths to point instead to wherever you've stored the `data` directory.
+9. In the first code cell of each Jupyter notebook, the variable `data_path` is assigned to `/data`.
+You'll need to update this to point to your data path.

 #### `solaris` installation
 You'll need to have `solaris` [installed](https://solaris.readthedocs.io/en/latest/installation.html) to run the code contained within these notebooks.